xdobry/rdfglance/Readme.md

   - page rank
   - k-core centrality
   - eigenvector centrality
+  - louvain clustering (community detection) - used to color nodes
 - Semantic zoom based on graph statistics
 - Can open ttl file passed as start parameter
 - Can open ttl file dropped from explorer